IvRom201/LogiFlow/README.md

 The project includes Docker configuration for:

-- PostgreSQL
+- PostgreSQL;
-- Backend API
+- backend API;
-- Angular frontend hosted by Nginx
+- Angular frontend hosted by Nginx.

 Run from the root folder: